merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 `sunfreeware.com` is not available anymore (at least, for free), then I am using **gcc5** and other utilities (mentioned in the HOWTO) from [https://www.opencsw.org/](https://www.opencsw.org/)
 Also, I had to install **sqlite3** from OpenCSW.
 Then, bootstrap and let's go!

 (Just FYI, this is the full list of packages I installed using OpenCSW's `pkgutil`: [http://lizaurus.com/solaris10/pkgutil_list](http://lizaurus.com/solaris10/pkgutil_list).
-I think, not all of them are necessary anymore, when I have many pkgsrc's packages.
+I think, not all of them are necessary anymore, when I have many pkgsrc packages.

 My mk.conf is here: [http://lizaurus.com/solaris10/pkgsrc-solaris10/bootstrap/mk.conf](http://lizaurus.com/solaris10/pkgsrc-solaris10/bootstrap/mk.conf)

 pkgsrc uses buildlink methodology [https://www.netbsd.org/docs/pkgsrc/buildlink.html](https://www.netbsd.org/docs/pkgsrc/buildlink.html) and symlinks necessary headers, libraries and pkgconfig `.pc` files into `work/.buildlink` subdirectory.
 It took some time for me to understand how that works!
-But yes, even if the library is installed but there's no direct dependency (`.mk` file isn't include), it isn't visible in the build process of the package.
+But yes, even if the library is installed but there's no direct dependency in pkgsrc (`.mk` file isn't included), it isn't visible in the build process of the package.

 ## Solaris ABI